-The multiple interface types are a result of ongoing efforts in the industry to create standards that utilise the capabilities of either Digital Audio Workstations (or DAWs – the host platformst for plugins) or hardware.
+These multiple plugin formats are a result of ongoing efforts in the industry to create standards that utilise the capabilities of either Digital Audio Workstations (or DAWs – the host platforms for plugins) or hardware.

-- VST (Virtual Studio Technology) – Introduced by Steinberg in 1996 in Cubase ver.
+Introduced by Steinberg in 1996 in Cubase ver.
 3.02.
 It is the most known interface type for effects and instruments.
 As of today VST has evolved into its 3rd version and is commonly referred to as VST3.
-You may also come across VSTi which simply stands for VST Instrument – it does not have any different the technical requirements, however.
-VST is the most widely implemented standard in the industry and is supported by (this list is not exhaustive): Ableton Live, Acid PRO, Cubase, Nuendo, FL Studio, Samplitude or Sonar.
-More on VST on Wikipedia.
+VST is the most widely implemented format in the industry and is supported by DAWs such as Ableton, Cubase, Sonar and more.